vmand4/Basketball-Analytics/README.md

 	e.
 Total_All_NBA_Selections_Remaining_4_Players: Preductions of 4 players given in project for every season they played till 2018-19.
 	f.
 Feature_Correlations: Correlations heat map
 	g.
 Global_feature_Importances_GBR: Global feature importances based on gradient boost regressor algorithm
-5. The total run time of algorithm on an i7 2 core processor (4 logical cores) is 30 mins, this may reduce or increase based on type of processor used.